LSU vs. Hawaii Predictions & Picks - Women's NCAA Tournament First Round

 LSU Schedule Analysis

-- Against the No. 24 Tennessee Lady Volunteers on January 30, the Lady Tigers secured their signature win of the season, a 76-68 home victory.
+- The Lady Tigers beat the No. 24-ranked Tennessee Lady Volunteers, 76-68, on January 30, which goes down as their best win of the season.

 LSU 2022-23 Best Wins